satishgunjal/satishgunjal.github.io/_posts/train_test_data_split/2020-05-27-Train_Test_Data_Split.md

 ![png](https://raw.githubusercontent.com/satishgunjal/images/master/training_vs_test_data_for_height_feature.png)

-### What Is random_state
-* It is used for initializing the internal random number generator, which will decide the splitting of data into train and test datasets
-* Order of the data will be same for a particular value of random_state.
-For e.g. for 'random_state=1' no matter how many times you run the code you will get same data in training and test split
-* You can use any integer value for random_state.
-Just remember one thing if you don't pass any value, then it will use default value 'None' and split data randomly every time you execute the code.

 ### Linear Model Training Using Training Dataset
 Since we have training and test dataset ready, lets use training dataset for linear model training.